tonybro233/silly-batch/README-en.md

 <dependency>
     <groupId>io.github.tonybro233</groupId>
     <artifactId>sillybatch</artifactId>
-    <version>1.1</version>
+    <version>1.2</version>
 </dependency>
 ```

 ### Hot it works

 Silly Batch is build on the classical producer/consumer model, doing things concurrently and efficiently by using thread pool and blocking queue.
 Before start executing your job, you just have to implement `RecordReader`, `RecordProcessor`  and `RecordWriter` three interfaces then do some simple configuration.
 All three core steps are free to choose parallel or sequential execution.
 When using parallel mode you should guarantee the input sources or output targets support multi thread and the components are thread safe.
-Silly Batch will create three administrative threads to control each of steps, handle work(sequential mode) or submit job(parallel mode) and communicate with blocking queues.
+Silly Batch will create three administrative threads to control each steps, execute method(sequential mode) or submit job(parallel mode) and communicate with blocking queues.
 When all steps are using parallel mode, the whole procedure can be simply described as below:

 ```
             executor                             executor                              executor